LtSten/Blender-TPM/README.md

 ### Roadmap/Known Issues
 * Bone and skin blocks are not currently supported
-* TScript attributes are unsupported and not preserved in an import/export process
+* TScript attributes are unsupported and are not preserved in an import/export process
 * Extended/"meta" TScript attributes (such as `ext_GeometryType`) are not supported

 ## Feedback and Support